RuntimeRascal/lingualizer/README.md

 > `npm run test`

 # lingualizer CLI
+Once the module has been installed just call into the `cli` tool to set things up in project or to modify translations `lingualizer`

 > make sure that you are in the project root directory when calling into the cli. this directory will be searched recursively for a folder called `localization` and will work with files directly in this directory.

 Getting started